2020–2022 Malaysian political crisis: September–December: Elections in Sabah, Anwar Ibrahim's bid for premiership

 On 23 September, at an afternoon press conference, Anwar Ibrahim, Leader of the Opposition, Pakatan Harapan (PH) coalition and People's Justice Party (PKR), announced and claimed that he had commanded a "strong, formidable, convincing majority" and further claimed that the Perikatan Nasional (PN) federal administration led by Prime Minister Muhyiddin Yassin "has fallen".
 However, Anwar also revealed that his planned audience with the Agong earlier on 22 September had been postponed due to the hospitalisation of the Agong to receive treatment for food poisoning and a sports injury at the National Heart Institute (IJN) on 21 September.
 When Anwar Ibrahim met the Agong on 13 October, he presented the number of 120 MPs to the Agong but did not submit the names of all the MPs supporting him.

-The Sabah state election took place on 26 September, which led to a Perikatan Nasional victory.
+The Sabah state election took place on 26 September, which led to a Gabungan Rakyat Sabah victory, supported by Perikatan Nasional, Barisan Nasional, major independent local parties and independent politician.
 After calls to allow postal voting or stop the election were dismissed over concerns on the spread of COVID-19, the vote was held in-person with certain Standard Operating Procedures (SOPs).
 The election led to a major COVID-19 outbreak in Sabah which later spread to other states across the country.

 By-elections in the Bugaya constituency in Sabah and the Gerik constituency in Perak were both suspended at the request of Prime Minister Muhyiddin in December 2020 by invoking states of emergency over rising COVID-19 cases.
 Bugaya was thought to be the epicentre of the third wave of COVID-19 in Sabah.
 Muhyiddin had requested a nationwide state of emergency, but this was rejected by the Agong.